angeliquejw/mountaineerbr.github.io/repo/scripts/README.md

 ## BITCOIN-CLI WRAPPER AND BITCOIN-RELATED SCRIPTS

-These scripts wrap bitcoin-cli (bitcoind) and try to parse data;
+These scripts wrap `bitcoin-cli' (bitcoind) and try to parse data.
-they are transaction-centred.
+They are transaction-centred.

 _Make sure bitcoin-dameon is **fully synchonised**_, otherwise some functions may not work properly!

-___Tip___: to use bitcoin.tx.sh, have bitcoind set with transaction indexes (option 'txindex=1'), otherwise user must supply block id hash manually and still some vin transaction information is not going to be retrieved.
+___Tip___: have bitcoind set with transaction indexes (option 'txindex=1'), otherwise user must supply block id hash manually plus some vin transaction information is not going to be retrievable.

 Depends on `bitcoin-cli` _RPC_ call output.
 That is good as we can be dependable on a set of minimally-parsed data